Seminar Information

 Learn practical ideas to build and maintain your child care business.
 Many cost little or no money.
 We’ll brainstorm for more ideas.

 Part 1: Discuss why kids become abusive and how it can be prevented.
 We'll consider adult roles, risk factors, deficits, attitudes, thinking patterns, and cultural concerns to define goals for healthy sexual development.
-CC: IV: CDA: 3
+CC: IV: CDA: 3; PA: 1

 Part 2: From a very young age, children are exposed to high levels of sexual messages that put them at risk.
 Further your understanding of children’s early sexual behaviors, explore basic assumptions about sexual learning and how to respond, and define universal goals for healthy sexual development.
-CC: IV: CDA: 3
+CC: IV: CDA: 3; PA: 1

 Wakanheza Project